appserver-io/appserver/_docs/message-queue.md

 ---

 A Message-Queue provides the possibility to process long running tasks in a encapsulated context.
-For example if you want to import a lot of products in your online shop, you can send a message to the Message-Queue which then will start the import process in background without preventing the calling process to continue.
+For example, if you want to import a lot of products in your online shop, you can send a message to the Message-Queue which then will start the import process in the background without preventing the calling process to continue.

 > Using a Message-Queue gives you the power to use threads without taking care of the pitfalls!

 ## Got mail!

-Before we can send a message, we have to specify what should happen, wenn we received one!
+Before sending a message, you have to specify what should happen, wenn you received one!
 The Message-Queue allows you to specify so called `Queues`.
 Each `Queue` can have a receiver, that has to be a so called `MessageBean`.
 A `MessageBean` is very similar to a [@Stateless SessionBean](#@stateless-session-bean) but has only one single point of entry, the `onMessage()` message method.
 Whenever a message will be send to the queue, the Message-Queue simple pushes it on the stack.
-In background a `QueueWorker` is running in another context and queries the stack for new messages.
-If a new message is available, it'll pulled from the stack, a new instance of the receiver, the `Queue` is bound to, will be instantiated to pass the message to, for being processed.
+In the background a `QueueWorker` is running in another context and queries the stack for new messages.
+If a new message is available, it will pull from the stack a new instance of the receiver, the `Queue` is bound to, will be instantiated to pass the message to, for being processed.

-So let us create a simple `Queue` with
+So let us create a simple `Queue` with:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>